kalynbeach/wave-generator/docs/PLAN.md

   /**
    * Start playing with current settings
-   * @param carrierFrequency - The carrier frequency in Hz
-   * @param brainwaveFrequency - The target brainwave frequency in Hz
+   * @param settings - The complete modulation settings object */ public play(settings: ModulationSettings): void {
-   * @param volume - Master volume level from 0 to 1
-   */
-  public play(carrierFrequency: number, brainwaveFrequency: number, volume: number): void {
     if (!this.audioContext) {
       this.initialize();
     }